greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Specifies the maximum number of active parallel retrieve cursors allowed on a Greenplum Database cluster.
 A parallel retrieve cursor is considered active after it has been `DECLARE`d, but before it is `CLOSE`d.

-The default value is `-1`, there is no limit on the number of open parallel retrieve cursors that may be concurrently active in the cluster.
+The default value is `-1`; there is no limit on the number of open parallel retrieve cursors that may be concurrently active in the cluster \(up to the maximum value of 1024\).

 You must be a superuser to change the `gp_max_parallel_cursors` setting.